Are you single? If so, you probably have some concerns about your retirement that people with partners are less likely to experience.

 Here’s a good article on surviving roommates when you’re over 50.

-Traveling solo might be the one of the biggest challenges that single retirees face, especially if you’re accustomed to traveling with your spouse.
+Traveling solo might be the one of the biggest challenges that you face as a single retiree, especially if you’re accustomed to traveling with your spouse.
 When one half of a couple dies, the surviving spouse may be reluctant to travel alone for anything more adventurous than a visit to family members.

 But the fact that you are single is no reason to excise your travel dreams from your bucket list!

-When you travel by yourself, you can truly set your own itinerary, without having to do things a travel companion wants to do that you don’t, or foregoing things because your travel companion can’t or doesn’t want to do them.
+When you travel by yourself, you can truly set your own itinerary.
+You won’t have to compromise with a travel companion who doesn’t want to do the same things you do.
 If you feel tired one day, you can relax without being concerned that you’re depriving your travel partner of anything.

-If you have some reservations about traveling alone, start slowly.
+If you have some reservations about traveling alone, begin slowly.
 Start with day trips in your car or weekend trips to a nearby city.

-Cruise ships are a good option, as are group tours.
+Cruise ships and group tours are options worth considering.
 Be aware, though, that most cruises add a “single supplement” (an additional charge to make up for having only one customer in a room instead of two) which makes them more expensive.
-A few cruise ships now offer smaller rooms (if that’s possible) designed for singles.
+A few cruise ships now offer smaller rooms (which hardly seems possible) designed for singles.

-Some tour operators, such as such as Intrepid Travel, Road Scholar (formerly Elderhostel) and Holland America Cruise Line, have a roommate matching option.
-For gay singles, Vacaya, Atlantis Events, and RSVP Vacations (primarily for gay men) and Olivia Travel (for lesbians only) have roommate share programs, too.
+Visit Solo Traveler to learn about vacations designed specifically for solo travelers, as well as solo travel tips.
+Some tour operators, such as such as Road Scholar (formerly Elderhostel), Intrepid Travel, and Classic Journeys specialize in creating trips that welcome solo travelers.
+For gay singles, Vacaya, Atlantis Events, and RSVP Vacations (primarily for gay men) and Olivia Travel (for lesbians only) have roommate share programs.

 Another option may be to book at the last minute and ask if they will waive the single supplement.
 If a cruise or tour still has openings, they would prefer to have one passenger in a room rather than have the room go empty.